Affine Deligne-Lusztig varieties via the double Bruhat graph II: Iwahori-Hecke algebra: Acknowledgements

 \section{Acknowledgements}

 The author was partially supported by the German Academic Scholarship Foundation, the Marianne-Plehn programme, the DFG Collaborative Research Centre 326 \emph{GAUS} and the Chinese University of Hong Kong.
 I thank Eva Viehmann, Xuhua He and Quingchao Yu for inspiring discussions, and Eva Viehmann again for her comments on a preliminary version of this article.
+I am very grateful for the carefuly reading and helpful comments by the annonymous referee.